waal70/home-infra/README.md

 It includes an inventory-plugin that uses the UniFi Network Application, but you can also use non-dynamic inventory.

-Please note that as of February 2026, the repo was restructured and this README still needs to be updated
+Please note that as of February 2026, the repo was restructured and this README still needs to be updated Also note that I am in the process of migrating from GitHub to CodeBerg.

 ## Pre-requisites